2019 Call For Tutorials

 - Provide enough details so that the Technical Program Committee can evaluate the potential quality and interest of your possible Tutorial at DVCon Europe

-- Please submit your draft paper via the Navigation Center by April 23, 2019.
+- Please submit your draft paper via the Navigation Center by Extended to 3 May, 2019.

 Sponsored Tutorial Benefits